Polycythemia Vera

 Treatment is aimed at reducing red blood cell numbers.
 This thins the blood, making it easier for nutrients and oxygen to be transported throughout the body.
 Better oxygenation and tissue nutrition help reduce the tiredness and weakness often associated with the disease.
 Two treatment techniques are used, generally in conjunction with one another, to reduce the number of circulating RBCs in an animal with polycythemia: (1) removing some of the blood and (2) administering medication to slow down production of RBCs in the bone marrow.

+Because the medication used to reduce red blood cell production in the bone marrow takes time to produce an effect, the fastest way to reduce the number of circulating RBCs is to physically remove them through a procedure called phlebotomy.
 Phlebotomy involves placement of an intravenous (IV) catheter, through which a calculated volume of blood is removed.
-This procedure is similar to that used when people donate blood.
+This procedure is similar to when people donate blood.
 The body quickly replaces the fluid removed with the red blood cells, usually within six hours.
-Occasionally, the procedure must be repeated until the desired level of RBCs is reached.
+Occasionally, the procedure is repeated until the desired level of RBCs is reached.

 Phlebotomy requires the pet to be admitted to the hospital for a number of hours.
 As the blood is removed, intravenous fluids are replaced with a balanced solution to help dilute the blood cell concentration.